szczyglis-dev/py-gpt/README.md

 - `Log DALL-E usage to console`: Enables logging of DALL-E usage to console.

-- `Log Llama-index usage to console`: Enables logging of Llama-index usage to console.
+- `Log LlamaIndex usage to console`: Enables logging of LlamaIndex usage to console.

 - `Log Assistants usage to console`: Enables logging of Assistants API usage to console.